Alchemy Glossary

 The Forest, Stag & Unicorn: The Body, Soul & Spirit — An emblem sequence in which stag and unicorn represent refined mercurial forces and the disciplined animal soul.

-V. Vessel, Furnace, and Laboratory World
+VI.
+Vessel, Furnace, and Laboratory

 The Athanor — The philosophical furnace of steady heat, symbolizing the sustained discipline of transformation.